MicrosoftDocs/win32-pr.pt-br/desktop-src/wmformat/wm-videoclosedcaptioning.md

 ---
 # <a name="wmvideoclosedcaptioning"></a>WM/VideoClosedCaptioning

-O atributo **WM/VideoClosedCaptioning** indica se o conteúdo inclui legendas ocultas.
+O **atributo WM/VideoClosedCaptioning** indica se o conteúdo inclui legendas fechadas.

 ## <a name="global-constant"></a>Constante global